forestgrape/coronavirus/6_prevention_and_treatment/interferon.md

 *Systemic IFN alpha:* Early IFN-α2b treatment induces a faster viral load clearance and a favorable disease progression. -> [Overview Systemic IFN alpha](#overview-systemic-ifn-alpha)

-*Systemic IFN beta:* If administrated at severe disease stage (oxygen needed or even ventilated), systemic IFN beta treatment often increases the mortality and the occurrence of adverse effects.
-If administrate in the mild disease stage beneficial effects are observed such as better prognosis and faster viral clearance. -> [Overview Systemic IFN beta](#overview-systemic-ifn-beta)
+*Systemic IFN beta:* If administrated at severe disease stage (oxygen needed or even ventilated), systemic IFN beta treatment often increases the occurrence of adverse events and the mortality.
+If administrated upon exposure or in the mild disease stage beneficial effects are observed such as better prognosis and faster viral clearance. -> [Overview Systemic IFN beta](#overview-systemic-ifn-beta)

-*Systemic IFN lambda:* In the case of mild SARS-CoV-2 infections, it reduces the time for viral clearance if administrated early. -> [Overview Systemic IFN lambda](#overview-systemic-ifn-lambda)
+*Systemic IFN lambda:* For early administration in mild SARS-CoV-2 infections, a shortened time to viral clearance has been observed. -> [Overview Systemic IFN lambda](#overview-systemic-ifn-lambda)